Skip to main content

 Response header format

-When PayBy sends response to you, the respons content includes Http Header and Http Body.
+When PayBy sends response to you, the response content includes Http Header and Http Body.
 In most responses, the Http Header should be the same, as follows

 sign String Required